 - 2. Technical Sergeant.
 Employees serving in certain positions including, but not limited to the following specific positions, shall be designated as "Technical Sergeants": district investigations, warrants, district safety education, criminal patrol, and commercial vehicle enforcement (which may include mobile scales, motor vehicle inspections and civil weights).
-Vacancies for such positions which carry the rank of Technical Sergeants shall be advertised by Troopers memo mailed to each eligible employee, so as to allow employees to express an interest in the assignment.
+Vacancies for such positions which carry the rank of Technical Sergeants shall be advertised by Troopers memo sent electronically to each eligible employee, so as to allow employees to express an interest in the assignment.
 Such memo shall contain a description of the position, the minimum qualifications for eligibility, and the procedure for becoming a candidate for the position.
 An employee may express interest in any such position within his/her district or in District 2000 or District 4700.
 The selection shall be made following an oral interview of all eligible candidates.
 The Appointing Authority shall select a candidate to fill a vacancy based on legitimate business reasons and shall not be arbitrary, capricious or discriminatory in the selection process.
 The Association agrees that the Appointing Authority's decision to reassign an employee from a Technical Sergeant position during the first six (6) months after appointment shall be not grievable.
 The Appointing Authority agrees that after six (6) continuous months of service, it shall remove an employee from a Technical Sergeant position only with just cause.
 Any employee who does not complete the six (6) months of continuous service in a Technical Sergeant position will be returned to his/her previous assignment.
-An employee desiring to return from a Technical Sergeant position which he/she has occupied for six (6) months or more shall return to his/her previous assignment and job duties. - C. Other new work assignments and previously established work assignments that become vacant and that are otherwise not governed by the agreement shall be advertised by Troopers memo mailed to each member affected, so as to allow employees to express an interest in the assignment.
+An employee desiring to return from a Technical Sergeant position which he/she has occupied for six (6) months or more shall return to his/her previous assignment and job duties. - 3.
+Pilot/Chief Warrant Officer.
+Vacancies for positions that carry the rank of Chief Warrant Officer shall be advertised by Troopers memo sent electronically to each eligible employee, so as to allow employees to express an interest in the assignment.
+Such memo shall contain a description of the position, the minimum qualifications for eligibility, the procedure for becoming a candidate for the position, and the necessary requirements for certification.
+The Appointing Authority shall select a candidate to fill the position based on legitimate business reasons, and shall not be arbitrary, capricious, or discriminatory in the selection process.
+The Association agrees that the Appointing Authority's decision to reassign an employee from a Chief Warrant Officer position to other duties within the same district during the first twelve (12) months after appointment shall not be grievable.
+An employee who has not obtained his/her commercial pilot certification after completing nine (9) months of continuous service in a Chief Warrant Officer position may be assigned to other duties within the same district.
+The Appointing Authority agrees that after twelve (12) continuous months of service in a Chief Warrant Officer position, it shall remove an employee from a Chief Warrant Officer position only for just cause.
+Loss of, and/or failure to obtain a second class Airmen Medical Certificate within twelve (12) months after appointment may be considered sufficient reason for reassignment to other duties within the geographically closest District.

+C. Other new work assignments and previously established work assignments that become vacant and that are otherwise not governed by the agreement shall be advertised by Troopers memo sent electronically to each member affected, so as to allow employees to express an interest in the assignment.